qwopqwop200/GPTQ-for-LLaMa/README.md

 | RTN                                                      |  3   |     -      |    11.41   |    21.21   |   13.20  |
 | [GPTQ](https://arxiv.org/abs/2210.17323)                 |  3   |    64      |    **5.50**   |    **8.60**   |   **7.00**  |

+This code does not support 4-bit CUDA Kernels .

 Quantizing the model requires a large amount of CPU memory.
 For example, quantizing a LLaMa-13b model requires 32gb, and LLaMa-33b requires more memory than 64gb.

 According to [the case for 4-bit precision paper](https://arxiv.org/abs/2212.09720) and [GPTQ paper](https://arxiv.org/abs/2210.17323), a lower group-size achieves a lower ppl(perplexity).
 Therefore, a group-size lower than 128 is recommended.